Skip to main content

 • gameplay

-• “The combat is so bad, with a really poor mouse mechanic that ensures you are never hitting the correct zombie.”
+• “The combat is so bad as well, some really frustrating mouse mechanic that will ensure you are never hitting the correct zombie ever.”

 • story